Filshie clips can migrate, cause pain and heavy bleeding; lawsuits being investigated

 Some of these support groups can be found on Facebook, including Post Tubal Ligation Syndrome Support and Advocacy Group (over 1800 members) and Stop Filshie Clips (over 400 members).

 Filshie Clip Lawsuits

-Filshie clip lawsuits are currently in the discovery phase and Hood National Law Group is investigating cases for potential litigation.
+Filshie clip lawsuits are currently in the discovery phase and National Injury Help is investigating cases for potential litigation.